jofalk/Xcbwin/README.md

 ## License

-Xcblib is published under the MIT license.
+Xcbwin is published under the MIT license.
 See the LICENSE file for more info.

 ##Contact